dngrd/dngrd/README.md

 # 💫 About Me:
 🌱 A dev learning & building web2 & web3
-<3 Interested in software engineering, IT/IS Security and SmartContract audit/dev
+<3 Interested in IT/IS Security, blockchain and Day trading enthusiast

 # 💻 Tech Stack: